crimlog/api/README.md

 ## Prerequisites

--   Node.js v16.13 or greater (https://nodejs.org/en/download/releases/)
+-   Node.js v16.18 or greater (https://nodejs.org/en/download/releases/)
 -   pnpm v7.x (https://pnpm.io/installation)
 -   Git (https://git-scm.com/downloads)
 -   MongoDB (https://www.mongodb.com/docs/manual/tutorial/getting-started/)

 ## Install Dependencies

 This is a [pnpm](https://pnpm.io/) project, and the usage of other package managers such as npm or yarn is strongly discouraged.
-In any Node.js environment >= v16.17, pnpm can be enabled using the built-in [Corepack](https://nodejs.org/api/corepack.html) API.
+After installing Node.js, pnpm can be enabled using the built-in [Corepack](https://nodejs.org/api/corepack.html) API.
 Run the following commands to setup pnpm on your system:

 ```cmd
 corepack enable